enginiku/imdb_clone/README.md

 GET movies/search?q=<search_string>
 ```
 This API returns a list of movies based on the given search term.
 The parameter 'q' is required.

+### Future scalability
+To cater to 15M users accessing 5M movies on the platform, the current architecture will create a bottleneck in terms of database performance as well as memory.

+It would be ideal to have a NoSQL database like ElasticSearch and use it's indexing capabilities to speed up the look up time.

+The other change would be to increase the number of dynos if using Heroku or altogether migrate to AWS to have a tighter control over the infrastructure like choosing high performance EC2 instances.

+Besides we can also add pagination to the APIs